 Get exclusive member benefits & effect social change.
 Join Today

-Although the exact cause of the condition is unknown, there may be a link with the body’s autoimmune response.
-In addition, excessive doses of antibiotics and certain severe infections have been linked to temporal arteritis.
-There is no known prevention for the condition.
+Although the exact cause of the condition is unknown, it may be linked to the body’s autoimmune response.
+Also, excessive doses of antibiotics and certain severe infections have been linked to temporal arteritis.
+There’s no known prevention.
 However, once diagnosed, temporal arteritis can be treated to minimize complications.

-If you think that you may have temporal arteritis, it is imperative that you go see a doctor as soon as possible.
-Temporal arteritis can cause very serious complications, but the risk of developing these complications can be reduced by seeking immediate medical attention and treatment.
+If you think that you may have temporal arteritis, you should see a doctor as soon as possible.
+Temporal arteritis can cause very serious complications, but seeking immediate medical attention and treatment can reduce the risk of developing these complications.

-Your doctor will perform a physical exam, looking at your head to determine whether there is any tenderness.
-He or she will pay special attention to the arteries in your head.
-In addition, he or she may order a blood test.
-Several blood tests can be useful in diagnosing temporal arteritis.
-These include:
+Your doctor will perform a physical exam and look at your head to determine whether there’s any tenderness.
+They’ll pay special attention to the arteries in your head.
+They may also order a blood test.
+Several blood tests can be useful in diagnosing temporal arteritis, including the following:

-Although these tests can be helpful, blood tests alone are not enough for a diagnosis.
-Usually, in order to make a definitive diagnosis, your doctor will perform a biopsy of the artery that he or she suspects is affected.
+Although these tests can be helpful, blood tests alone aren’t enough for a diagnosis.
+Usually, your doctor will perform a biopsy of the artery that they suspect is affected to make a definitive diagnosis.
 This can be done as an outpatient procedure using local anesthesia.
-Other tests that your doctor may use to make a diagnosis include a computed tomography (CT) scan and magnetic resonance imaging (MRI).
+An ultrasound may provide an additional clue about whether or not you have temporal arteritis.
+CT and MRI scans are often not helpful.

 Temporal arteritis cannot be cured.
 Therefore, the goal of treatment is to minimize tissue damage that can occur due to inadequate blood flow caused by the condition.

-Therefore, if diagnosis is suspected and the results are pending, your doctor will prescribe oral corticosteroids.
-Your doctor may also recommend taking Aspirin to treat the musculoskeletal symptoms.
-The treatment typically lasts for one to two years.
-While you are undergoing corticosteroid therapy, it is important that you maintain a regular check-up schedule with your doctor.
-He or she will need to monitor your progress, as well as the way that your body is handling the drugs.
+Treatment typically lasts for one to two years.
+While you’re undergoing corticosteroid therapy, it’s important that you have regular checkups with your doctor.
+They’ll need to monitor your progress, as well as the way that your body is handling medical treatment.
 Prolonged use of corticosteroids can have detrimental effects on your bones and other metabolic functions.

 The following measures are generally recommended as part of treatment:

-Once you have finished your course of treatment, you will still need to see your doctor for checkups, because temporal arteritis can recur.
+You’ll still need to see your doctor for checkups once you’ve finished your course of treatment.
+This is because temporal arteritis can recur.